What is the Principle of Least Privilege ?

 Another benefit of a PAM-based Least Privilege policy is one-time-use passwords, which are “checked out” by a user for a given session, expiring when they are checked back in.
 Such privilege management can be mostly automated while keeping a permanent record of who has accessed the system and when.
 This keeps the workload for the IT “super-admins” under control.
 With WALLIX’s Bastion solution, it’s even simpler, with access being requested, granted, monitored, and revoked directly through the platform.

-Least Privilege and PAM
+Principle of Least Privilege and Privileged Access Management

 The least privilege principle is a powerful form of data and system protection, and an integral part of a PAM-based solution.
 It’s worth bearing in mind that the Least Privilege cannot be relied upon as a standalone solution.
 The key is that it must be a built-in part of a PAM (Privileged Access Management) system, which allows super-admins to grant and revoke access privileges to users on an as-needed basis.
 The WALLIX solution offers a single point of administration for all systems, users, and so on – optimizing the process.